Jeddah: Under the Caliphates

-In 750, in the Abbasid Revolution, the Abbasids successfully took control of almost the whole Umayyad Empire, excluding Morocco (Maghrib) and Spain (Al-Andalus).
+In 750 in the Abbasid Revolution, the Abbasids successfully took control of almost the whole Umayyad Empire, excluding Morocco (Maghrib) and Spain (Al-Andalus).
 From 876, Jeddah and the surrounding area became the object of wars between the Abbasids and the Tulunids of Egypt, who at one point gained control of the emirates of Egypt, Syria, Jordan and Hejaz.
-The power struggle between the Tulunid Governors and the Abbasids over Hejaz lasted for nearly 25 years, until the Tulunids finally withdrew from Arabia in 900 AD.
+The power struggle between the Tulunid Governors and the Abbasids over Hejaz lasted for nearly twenty-five years, until the Tulunids finally withdrew from Arabia in 900.

 In 930 AD, the main Hejazi cities of Medina, Mecca and Taif were heavily sacked by the Qarmatians.
-It is probable, though not historically confirmed, that Jeddah itself was attacked by Qarmatians.
+It is probable, though not historically confirmed, that Jeddah itself was attacked.

 Soon after, in early 935, the Ikhshidids, the new power in Egypt, took control of the Hejaz region.
 There are no historical records that detail the Ikhshidid rule of Hejaz.
 At this point in time, Jeddah was still unfortified and without walls.